 Harris Teeter is here to help!
 Our yourwellness e-guide will help you plan a healthy holiday meal from appetizers to desserts.
 It also gives you ideas on what to do with your leftovers, time management suggestions and perfect party planning tips.

-Chef Philip Anderson, Director of Fresh Foods for Harris Teeter, has developed a delicious five course meal that your family and friends are sure to love.
+We have developed a delicious five course meal that your family and friends are sure to love.
 All the menu items are developed with your health in mind.
 If you are leary of trying healthy items don’t worry, you won’t be able to taste the difference.

 Russell H. Greenfield, M.D. and Beth Avery, RD, MPH have teamed up with Harris Teeter since the launch of the yourwellness program.

 Both Dr. Russ and Beth Avery have been working closely with our chefs to create a holiday meal for you and your family.
 "It is important to adhere to a healthy diet throughout the year, but, it’s okay to splurge within reason on special occasions, and in moderation," said Dr. Russ.

 The recipes contained in our yourwellness recipe section are made with ingredients that are good for your body.
 "These recipes allow you to splurge with taste without having to cook or eat in unhealthy ways," added Dr. Russ.